dan-velez/binarylogic/notes/notes-0318.md

       compiler will require that exception to be handled before it will allow compilation. **Checked** are **checked by compiler**.

-    * Unckeded exceptions are not required to be handled because it is not forseen to be unhandled.
+    * Uncheked exceptions are not required to be handled because it is not forseen to be unhandled.

     * Errors are unchecked.
 Exceptions are checked by compiler.